Lectio: Luke 13:18-21

 Jesus went on to say, 'What is the kingdom of God like?
 What shall I compare it with?
 It is like a mustard seed which a man took and threw into his garden: it grew and became a tree, and the birds of the air sheltered in its branches.'

 • Context.
-Along the road that leads him to Jerusalem Jesus is surrounded by “thousands” of persons (11, 29) who crowd around him.
-The reason for such attraction on the part of the crowds is the Word of Jesus.
-In chapter 12 one can notice how the persons who listen to his Word alternate: the disciples (12, 1-12), the crowd (vv.13-21), the disciples (vv.22-53), the crowds (vv.54-59).
-Instead the scandal of the death is the dominating theme of Luke 13, 1-35.
-In the first part it is spoken about the death of all (vv.1-9), in the second part instead, of the death of Jesus (vv.31-35); to the death avoided for sinners because their conversion is expect6ed.
-But there is another theme that is put together with the dominating one: the salvation given to men.
+Along the road that leads Him to Jerusalem, Jesus is surrounded by “thousands” of persons (11, 29) who crowd around him.
+The reason for such attraction from the crowds is the Word of Jesus.
+In chapter 12 one can notice how the people who listen to his Word alternate: the disciples (12: 1-12), the crowd (vv.13-21), the disciples (vv.22-53), the crowds (vv.54-59).
+IThe scandal of death is the dominating theme of Luke 13: 1-35.
+In the first part it is spoken about as the death of all (vv.1-9), in the second part, the death of Jesus (vv.31-35) and then to the death avoided by sinners because their conversion is expected.
+But there is another theme together with the dominant one: the salvation given to men.
 The cure of the woman who was bent, a daughter of Abraham, whom Satan had held during eighteen years, is liberated by Jesus.
-And in the centre of this chapter 13 we find two parables that constitute the whole or overall theme: the Kingdom of God compared to the “mustard seed” and to the “leaven or yeast”.
+And in the center of this chapter 13 we find two parables that constitute the overall theme: the Kingdom of God as compared to the “mustard seed” and to the “leaven or yeast”.

 • The Kingdom of God is similar to a mustard seed.
 Such a seed is very common in Palestine and particularly close to the Lake of Galilee.
 It is especially known because it is particularly small.
-In Luke 17, 6, Jesus uses such an image to express the hope that he has on the disciples that they have a minimum faith: “If you had faith like a mustard seed...”.
-This parable which is very simple confronts two diverse moments of the story of the seed: the moment when it is sown in the earth (the modest beginnings) and that in which it becomes a tree (the final miracle).
-Therefore, the purpose of this account is to narrate the extraordinary growth of a seed that is thrown in one’s own garden, and to this follows an amazing growth, it becomes a tree.
-Like this seed the Kingdom of God also has its story.
-The kingdom of God is the seed thrown into the garden, the place that in the New Testament is the place of the agony and the burial of Jesus (Jn 18, 1.26; 19, 41); then follows the moment of growth and concludes with becoming a tree open to all.
+In Luke 17: 6, Jesus uses such an image to express the hope that He has for the disciples that they have a at least a small seed of faith: “If you had faith like a mustard seed...”.
+This parable, which is very simple, confronts two diverse moments in the story of the seed: the moment when it is sown in the earth (the modest beginnings) and when it becomes a tree (the final miracle).
+Therefore, the purpose of this account is to narrate the extraordinary growth of a seed that is thrown in one’s own garden, and to this follows an amazing growth as it becomes a tree.
+Like this seed, the Kingdom of God also has its story.
+The Kingdom of God is the seed thrown into the garden, the place that in the New Testament is the place of the agony and the burial of Jesus (Jn 18: 1.26; 19: 41).
+Then it follows the moment of growth and concludes with becoming a tree open to all.

 • The effects of the text on the reader.
 What do these two parables communicate to us?
-The Kingdom of God compared by Jesus to a seed that becomes a tree, is to be put close to the story of God as a story of his Word: it is hidden in human history and it is growing; Luke thinks of the Word of God (the Kingdom of God in our midst) that it is already developing but it has not as yet become a tree.
+The Kingdom of God, compared by Jesus to a seed that becomes a tree, is close to the story of God as a story of his Word: it is hidden in human history and it is growing; Luke thinks of the Word of God (the Kingdom of God in our midst) is already developing but it has not as yet become a tree.
 Jesus and the Holy Spirit are supporting this growth of the Word.
 The image of yeast completes the frame of the seed.
-The yeast is the Gospel that is working in the world, in the ecclesial communities, in the individual believers.
+The yeast is the Gospel that is working in the world, as in the ecclesial communities and in the individual believers.

 4) Personal questions